-The topic for Reception in Term 3 is Dinosaur Planet.
+The topic for Reception in Term 4 is Why are carrots orange?

 Our warm and welcoming Early Years provision offers the perfect start to a child’s educational life, where children learn both inside and outside and are given time to explore, concentrate, persist and develop their thinking.